celery/celery/docs/userguide/tasks.rst

 The messages are transient (non-persistent) by default, so the results will disappear if the broker restarts.
-You can configure the result backend to send persistent messages using the :setting:`CELERY_RESULT_PERSISTENT` setting.
+You can configure the result backend to send persistent messages using the :setting:`result_persistent` setting.

 Database Result Backend
 ~~~~~~~~~~~~~~~~~~~~~~~